gimbalinc/airship-adapter-android/README.md

    AirshipAdapter.shared(context).start("## PLACE YOUR GIMBAL API KEY HERE ##");
 ```

-Once the adapter is started, it will automatically resume its last state if
+Once the adapter is started, it will automatically resume its last state when the app is restarted,
+including if started in the background.
+The API key and the started status are persisted between
-the application is restarted in the background.
-You only need to call start
+app starts -- you only need to call `start`  once.

-once.
+Typically this will be called when the user has opted-in to a feature that benefits from
+location-triggered Airship notifications, after the appropriate permissions are granted by the user.
+It is also possible to call `start` every time in your `Application.onCreate` but note that the
+first time that permissions are granted, Gimbal will not request location updates until the next
+app restart.

 ### Restoring the adapter